awslabs/aws-encryption-sdk-specification/changes/2024-TBD_cache-across-hierarchy-keyrings/change.md

 If the Cache Entry is still valid
 (the TTL has not expired),
-it can be served.
+it can be served without any KMS or DDB requests.

 If not, the recreated Hierarchy Keyring is used to refresh it.

+### Potential Helper Function: Hierarchy Keyring For KMS Relationship

 To push MPL Consumers in the correct direction,
-AWS Crypto Tools could write a helper method, that creates KeyStores with KMS Clients of a particular KMS Relationship, and sets the KeyStore's ID deterministically on on the properties of the KMS Relationship.
+AWS Crypto Tools could write a helper method, that creates KeyStores with KMS Clients of a particular KMS Relationship, and sets the KeyStore's ID deterministically on the properties of the KMS Relationship.

+## A Looser Cache Entries (Branch Keys) Restriction

+Some MPL Consumers MAY not need such
 ## Out of Scope

 TODO

-## Motivation

-TODO

-### Hierarchy Keyring Caching

-Currently, the Hierarchy Keyring creates its own cache.

-To facilitate Caching performance across Keystores/KMS Clients/KMS Keys, we could (optionally) break the Cache out of the Hierarchy Keyring.

-The Hierarchy\* Keyring would instead take a constructed a Cache as an argument during initialization.

-When writing to the Cache,
-the Hierarchy Keyring would include the Keystore's ID, which, ideally, uniquely identifies its KMS relationship.

-By KMS Relationship, we mean any or all of the following:

-- KMS Configuration
-- Credentials used when creating the KMS Client, and thus used when calling KMS
-- Other properties of the KMS Client, such as the region, or request headers

 ## Operational Implications